 Abstract (251; 250 limit)

 The increasingly rapid decline of global biodiversity makes understanding how biodiversity supports human well-being urgent, especially in geographies where people are strongly reliant on natural resources for their food and income.
 Yet the extent to which people’s biodiversity use reflects broader patterns of available biodiversity in ecosystems is often assumed but largely unknown.
 To examine how the biodiversity in ecosystems is used, we analyze how biodiversity filters from ecosystems to household harvest, consumption, and sale.
-We used a unique, integrated ecological (40 sites, quarterly data collection) and household survey dataset (n=414, every 2 months data collection) over 3 years from rice field fisheries surrounding Cambodia’s Tonlé Sap, one of the most productive and diverse freshwater systems on Earth.
+We used a unique, integrated ecological (40 sites, quarterly data collection) and household survey dataset (n=414, every 2 months data collection) over 3 years from rice field fisheries surrounding Cambodia’s Tonlé Sap, one of Earth’s most productive and diverse freshwater systems.
 We find that household catch and consumption diversity strongly reflected broader ecosystem biodiversity.
-On average, 41% of biodiversity present in the ecosystem is consumed by households, and only 6% is sold.
-Larger, less nutritious and more common species were disproportionally represented in portfolios of sold species, while consumed species largely mirrored those caught.
-Poorer households consumed more biodiversity; for every 1-unit increase on a household amenities index, households consumed about 1.5 fewer species.
+Forty-three percent of biodiversity present in the ecosystem is consumed by households, with poorer households consuming more biodiversity.
+In contrast, only 9% of ecosystem biodiversity is sold, with larger, less nutritious and more common species disproportionally represented in portfolios of sold species.
 The role of ecosystem biodiversity in shaping biodiversity used by households was remarkably consistent, however, despite variation in household demographics and distance to nearest markets.
 Our results suggest that ongoing biodiversity change could have critical effects on how people use and derive benefits from ecosystems, with particular implications for the poorest households who may be most reliant on current biodiversity.

 Significance Statement (120 word max)

 While most food derives from a limited number of agricultural and livestock species, wild fisheries are have astounding levels of biodiversity.
 Yet because accounting for biodiversity is difficult, we often track only commercial fish species.
-Consequently, we have a limited understanding of whether and how aquatic biodiversity is used by people.
+Consequently, we have a limited understanding of how people use aquatic biodiversity.
 In Cambodia’s rice field fisheries, we find that ecosystem biodiversity is a key driver of the biodiversity in people’s catch and what they eat, but not in what is sold.
-Our findings suggest that failing to account for the biodiversity that is sold and consumed is critical to understanding how people use and benefit from the biodiversity around them, and predicting the consequences if it is lost.
+Our findings suggest that tracking only commercial species can greatly underestimate the true biodiversity present in food systems and ultimately the consequences of biodiversity loss on people who rely most strongly on fisheries as a source of nourishment.

 Word limits: PNAS – 4000 preferred, Nature Sustainability – 3500, Nature Food – 3000